migae/lab.clj.appengine/README.md

 # quasi-repl

 GAE is basically a servlet container.
-Due to security constraints, GAE prevents access to anything outside of the runtime context; for the dev server under the `gradle` build system, this means `<projroot>/build/exploded-app/`.
+Due to security constraints, GAE prohibits access to anything outside of the runtime context; for the dev server under the `gradle` build system, this means `<projroot>/build/exploded-app/`.
 The `gradle` build system creates this context dynamically, at compile time (`./gradlew clean` deletes